THE SIMPLEST RADIO TELESCOPE...

 Thanks to the rather extraordinary electronic components that there is in a satellite

-receiver which makes it possible to receive the emissions TV of a satellite
+receiver which makes it possible to receive the emissions of TV of a satellite

 radio telescopes used at the beginning of the evolution of this science 60 years ago.

-It suffers however from many defects, we will try to improve it.
+It suffers however from many problems , we will try to improve it.

-First of all you have noticed that in this application the demodulator is not used
+First of all you have noticed that in this application the demodulator is used

-' F' plug of the demodulator there is a continuous voltage of 13-18 V which feeds the lnb
+' F' plug of the demodulator there is a dc voltage of 13-18 V which feeds the lnb

 and Satfinder by the coaxial cable.
 The first modification will consist in opening Satfinder

-and to weld two wires a black (ground) and a red (+) onto the ' F' plug marked ' to receiver',
+and to solder two wires a black (ground) and a red (+) onto the ' F' plug marked ' to receiver',

-the red is welded onto the center pin and the black on the adjacent ground .
+the red is connected onto the center pin and the black on the adjacent ground .
 The wire is

 outputed by a hole (cf images).
 Here are you can leave away the demodulator and replace it